New Zealand on edge after virus-infected Australian visits

 New Zealand on edge after virus-infected Australian visitsNew

-WELLINGTON, New Zealand (AP) — New Zealanders were on edge after health authorities said an infectious traveler from Australia had visited over the weekend.
-The South Pacific nation has enjoyed nearly four months without any community transmission of the coronavirus and its response has been among the most effective in the world.
+WELLINGTON, New Zealand (AP) — New Zealanders are on edge after health authorities say an infectious traveler from Australia had visited over the weekend.
+New Zealand has enjoyed nearly four months without any community transmission of the coronavirus and its response has been among the most effective in the world.
+It takes a zero-tolerance approach to the pandemic and continues to pursue an elimination strategy.
 There have been no immediate cases confirmed as a result of the traveler’s visit from Sydney to Wellington.
-But authorities were asking people at several locations to self-isolate and get tested.
+But authorities are asking people at several locations to self-isolate and get tested.
+They also imposed distancing requirements and crowd-size limits in Wellington.
 New Zealand also stopped quarantine-free travel from the Australian state of New South Wales for at least three days.
-The neighboring countries opened a quarantine-free travel bubble in April.